Loading...

 ADA/DDA cable protectors, for example, incorporate ramps with a more gradual rise than other cable protector ramps.
 This feature allows employees with disabilities, including those who use wheelchairs, canes, and walkers, to cross over cables and hoses more easily.

-When Do You Need Heavy-Duty Cable Covers?
+When Should You Use Heavy-Duty Cable Protectors?

 Heavy-duty cable covers withstand heavy vehicle trafficHeavy-duty cable covers withstand heavy vehicle traffic